Y0Coss/docs-fork/pages/web_cloud/domains/transfer_pl/guide.en-gb.md

 ![domain](/pages/assets/screens/website/order/order-summary.png){.thumbnail}

 Once the order has been confirmed, you will receive a free purchase order.
 The transfer process will only start once you have confirmed this free purchase order.
-Once this is done, you can track the transfer progress via the [OVHcloud Control Panel](/links/manager){.external}.
-To track the progress, log in to the [OVHcloud Control Panel](/links/manager), then go to the `Web Cloud`{.action} section..
-Click on `Ongoing operations`{.action}.
+Once this is done, you can track the transfer progress via the [OVHcloud Control Panel](/links/manager).
+Once you have logged in, go to the `Web Cloud`{.action} section, then click on `Ongoing operations`{.action}.

 ### Step 4: Transfer confirmation